-- (1) The global financial crisis that emerged in 2007-2008 has revealed excessive speculative activities, important regulatory gaps, ineffective supervision, opaque markets and overly complex products in the financial system.
-The Union has adopted a range of measures in order to render the banking system more solid and more stable, including strengthening capital requirements, rules on improved governance and supervision and resolution regimes.
-The progress made on the establishment of the banking union is also decisive in this context, also contributing to the chief function of the financial sector to direct capital towards financing the real economy.
-However, the crisis has also highlighted the need to improve transparency and monitoring not only in the traditional banking sector but also in areas where bank-like credit intermediation takes place, called "shadow banking", whose scale is alarming, being already estimated to amount to close to half of the regulated banking system.
-Any shortcomings with regard to those activities, which are similar to those carried out by banks, have the potential to affect the rest of the financial sector. - (2) In the context of its work to curb shadow banking, the Financial Stability Board (the "FSB") and the European Systemic Risk Board (the "ESRB") have identified the risks that securities financing transactions ("SFTs") pose.
+(1) The global financial crisis that emerged in 2007-2008 has revealed excessive speculative activities, important regulatory gaps, ineffective supervision, opaque markets and overly complex products in the financial system.
+The Union has adopted a range of measures in order to render the banking system more solid and more stable, including strengthening capital requirements, rules on improved governance and supervision and resolution regimes, and to ensure that the financial system fulfils its role in directing capital towards the financing of the real economy.
+Progress made on the establishment of the banking union is also decisive in this context.
+However, the crisis has also highlighted the need to improve transparency and monitoring not only in the traditional banking sector but also in areas where bank-like credit intermediation known as "shadow banking", takes place, the scale of which is alarming, having already been estimated to amount to close to half of the regulated banking system.
+Any shortcomings with regard to those activities, which are similar to those carried out by credit institutions, have the potential to affect the rest of the financial sector.

+- (2) In the context of its work to curb shadow banking, the Financial Stability Board (the FSB) and the European Systemic Risk Board (the ESRB) established by Regulation (EU) No 1092/2010 of the European Parliament and of the Council1 have identified the risks posed by securities financing transactions ("SFTs").
 SFTs allow the build-up of leverage, pro-cyclicality and interconnectedness in the financial markets.
 In particular, a lack of transparency in the use of SFTs has prevented regulators and supervisors as well as investors from correctly assessing and monitoring the respective bank-like risks and level of interconnectedness in the financial system in the period preceding and during the financial crisis.
-Against this background, on 29 August 2013, the FSB adopted a policy framework for addressing shadow banking risks in securities lending and repos.
-This was subsequently endorsed in September 2013 by the G20 Leaders.
+Against this background, on 29 August 2013, the FSB adopted the Policy Framework entitled "Strengthening Oversight and Regulation of Shadow Banking" ("FSB Policy Framework") for addressing shadow banking risks in securities lending and repos, which was endorsed in September 2013 by the G20 Leaders. - On 14 October 2014, the FSB published a regulatory framework for haircuts on non-centrally cleared SFTs.
+In the absence of clearing, such operations raise major risks if they are not properly collateralised.
+While enhancing transparency in the reuse of client assets would be a first step towards facilitating counterparties' capacity to analyse and prevent risks, the FSB is due to complete its work, by 2016, on a set of recommendations on haircuts on non-centrally cleared SFTs to prevent excessive leveraging and mitigate concentration risk and default risk.